chrisliew/shinny-crew/README.md

-# Shinny Crew
+# Shinny Squad

 ## :round_pushpin: Summary :round_pushpin:

-Shinny Crew is a hockey match scheduler for informal games known as shinny.
+Shinny Squad is a hockey match scheduler for informal games known as shinny.
 It matches users with similar skill levels and arranges games for the players at a chosen arena.
 Hosted on: https://shinny-crew.herokuapp.com/

 ## Tech Stack